Issue

 I looked into it and found this article How Libraries can silently add permissions to your Android App and the Fix.
 It Worked.

-But I'm using camera, and I was storing these pictures in the Environment.GetFolderPath(Environment.SpecialFolder.LocalApplicationData)
+But I'm using camera, and I was storing these pictures in the Environment.GetFolderPath(Environment.SpecialFolder.LocalApplicationData).
+Which requires WRITE_EXTERNAL_STORAGE and READ_EXTERNAL_STORAGE permissions.

 Answered By - Karamazov